INTERNSHIP PROGRAM FOR KFI-AM 640 and KTLK AM 1150 PROGRAMMING

 -How to properly screen a call for air

 A show’s website and social networking pages are a vital part of a show’s success.
-During weeks #5 and #6 you will learn:
+You will learn:

 -How to edit audio